Skip to content

 tlm.show2d(optics, end=5)

-This parameterization is useful because it enables clean representation of an infinite radius section of sphere (which is really a plane), and also enables changing the sign of C during optimization.
+This parameterization is useful because it enables clean representation of an infinite radius section of sphere (which is really a planar disk), and also enables changing the sign of C during optimization.

 In 2D, this surface is an arc of circle.
 In 3D, this surface is a section of a sphere (wikipedia calls it a "spherical cap")

-For high curvature arcs (close to a half circle), it's better to use the SphereR class which uses radius parameterization and polar distance functions.
-In fact this class cannot represent an exact half circle (R = D/2) due to the gradient becoming infinite, use SphereR instead.
+For high curvature arcs (close to a half circle), it's better to use the SphereByRadius class which uses radius parameterization and polar distance functions.
+In fact SphereByCurvature cannot represent an exact half circle (R = D/2) due to the gradient becoming infinite.

 python